GlobeMindAI/GlobeMindAI.github.io/content/tour/index.md

               brightness: 0.7
           position: center
           color: '#555'
-      - title: We are a world-class research group in AI and Earth sciences.
+      - title: We are a world-class group in AI application.
         content: 'We are looking for self-motivated candidates!'
         align: right
         background: